HCIML/hciml.github.io/about.md

 comments: true
 ---

 This personal website sets an informative goal, resulting from the idea to boil down simple topics in Machine Learning to articles that can be portably read accompanying a good cup of *Coffee* or *Latte Macchiato* and a cookie, or whatever is the day's choice in the spirit of Swedish *fika* tradition.
 The overall goal is to post a number of articles on topics in Data Science and Physics to reflect my vigorous interest in these areas.
-In fact, I will attempt to connect this two fascinating areas wherever possible and highlight the parallels in the long-run.
+In fact, I will attempt to connect this two fascinating areas wherever possible and highlight the parallels in the long run.

 To afford this I outsourced all the basic mathematical proofs and elementary concepts to be looked up in the respective literature.
 Therefore some mathematical understanding is a prerequisite, since the articles address Data Scientists and Physicists on common terms :) I would like to encourage you to also make use of my scripts that can be found in the section *Resources*.